matzora/faridcher.github.io/_posts/2016-10-01-arcgis-guid-generator.md

   - extension
 ---

 Those who have been involved in ESRI software development know how important it is to know the GUID of some commands.
-In this regard I have developed an extension that enables you to catch the GUID of any command or button you click in ArcMap.
+In this regard, I have developed an extension that enables you to catch the GUID of any command or button you click in ArcMap.
 To try the extension see the [project page](https://github.com/faridcher/ArcGIS-GUID).

 ## Features